joelouthan/theologic.us/content/posts/study-romans/study-romans08-01-04.md

 season: "2021"
 number: "1004"
 duration: "0:34:16"
-short_description: "'Now, by the sacrifice of Christ all the sins of the Church are entirely put away.
+description: "'Now, by the sacrifice of Christ all the sins of the Church are entirely put away.
 He, the sinless Lamb of God, took them up and bore them away into a land of oblivion, whence even the Divine mind fails to recall them.'
 Octavius Winslow"
 mp3:
     asset_link: "2021-10-04-study-romans8-1-4.mp3"
     length: "49845949"